-- Purple Meadow-rue (Thalictrum dasycarpum) – just rub the head of the plant over a bucket.
+- Purple meadow-rue (Thalictrum dasycarpum) – just rub the plant’s head over a bucket.
 A good friend of mine called it “caressing the plant.”

-- Evening Primrose (Oenethera biennis) – turn the seed head upside down in your bucket and smack it on the sides.
+- Evening primrose (Oenethera biennis) and Tall bellflower (Campanula americana) – turn the seed head upside down in your bucket and smack it on the sides.

-- White Wild Indigo (Baptisia alba) – cup your hands on either side of the long stem of seed pods and pull upwards, releasing the pods into your hands.
-These will have weevils in them, which will need to be killed so the seeds aren’t eaten.
-To do this, you can freeze the seeds after they have been hammermilled and separated from the pods or before processing with a hammermill you can put a moth ball in the bucket, cover it with a towel for a day or so.
+- White wild indigo (Baptisia alba) – cup your hands on either side of the long stem of seed pods and pull upwards, releasing the pods into your hands.
+They might have weevils in them, which will need to be killed so the seeds aren’t eaten.
+To do this, you put a moth ball in the bucket and cover the bucket with a towel for a day or so.

-I collect into a bucket for those larger type seeds or those I am collecting in mass amounts.
-When my bucket is full, I dump them into a feed bag.
-For smaller amounts, I have a number of lunch bags with me inside of a bucket and I collect into them.
-Be sure to label the bags when you are done!
+I collect into a bucket.
+When my bucket is full, I dump them into a feed bag or a plastic tote.
+I will carry lunch bags with me inside the bucket to collect smaller amounts.
+Carry a Sharpie and label the bags as you collect!

-Once home, the seeds are spread into various containers to dry.
-Each receives a label as well; this label follows them throughout the process until they are finally mixed in preparation for spreading on the land.
-Each day be sure to turn the seeds so they have an opportunity to dry all the way through.
+Once home, the seeds are spread to dry.
+Each receives a label; this label follows them throughout the process until they are mixed in preparation for sowing.
+Each day turn the seeds to ensure they dry thoroughly.

-Some plants “shoot” their seeds out of their pods when they are ripe.
-Flowering spurge (Euphorbia corollata) and Lupine (Lupinus biennis) are two that are known for this.
-When spreading them out to dry, we lay screening material over the top; then when the seeds pop, they stay in the container.
-We have found that using clothes pins will secure screening material sufficiently.
+Some plants “shoot” their seeds out of their pods as they dry.
+Flowering spurge (Euphorbia corollata), lupine (Lupinus biennis) and phlox (Phlox pilosa) do this.
+When drying them, we lay screening material over the top; as they dr y and pop the seeds remain in the container.
+Clothes pins, binder clips, or a heavy-ish piece of wood will secure screening material sufficiently.